 WHAT SHOULD I DO IF ARRESTED FOR LEWD CONDUCT?

 In cases of California Penal Code 647a PC violations, law enforcement may opt to issue a court citation to the individual rather than making an immediate arrest.
 Other times they will.

 - book you before releasing you with the court citation

-If a person is arrested for lewd conduct under Penal Code 647a PC, the police may either issue a citation to appear in court or take them into custody, fingerprint them, and book them before releasing them with a court citation.
+If a person is arrested for lewd conduct under California Penal Code 647a PC, the police may either issue a citation to appear in court or take them into custody, fingerprint them, and book them before releasing them with a court citation.
 In either scenario, it is highly advisable to contact a Los Angeles criminal defense attorney immediately.
 There is typically a gap of time between the arrest and the district attorney’s review of the case and the filing of formal charges.
 During this period, an attorney may be able to meet with the district attorney and persuade them to reject the case, thereby avoiding formal charges.
 It is important to seek legal representation to ensure that your rights are protected and all available options are explored